 Rasar State Park is a 169-acre camping park with 4,000 feet of freshwater shoreline on the Skagit River.
 Wildlife observation, especially eagle watching, can be excellent, particularly in early fall and winter.

-The park has 18 standard sites, 20 utility sites with electricity and water (two ADA), eight walk-in sites, and three primitive hiker / biker sites, as well as two Adirondack (three-sided) sleeping shelters available to walk-in campers.
-Three cabins are also available by reservation.
+The park has 18 standard sites, 20 partial-hookup with electricity and water (two ADA), eight walk-in sites and three primitive hiker/biker sites, as well as two Adirondack (three-sided) sleeping shelters available to walk-in campers.
 Maximum site length is 40 feet (may have limited availability).